-If asked, I can think of a hundred benefits of have a romantic getaway.
-Aside from having adult conversations, enjoying a meal and drinks, watching movies without being interrupted a hundred times, making sure to hit a pool during some part of each day, I would have to say renting bikes and exploring aimlessly is one of absolute top things to do with my hubby.
+If asked, I can think of a hundred benefits to having a romantic getaway.
+Aside from having adult conversations, enjoying a meal and drinks, watching movies without being interrupted a hundred times, and making sure to hit a pool during some part of each day, I would have to say renting bikes and exploring aimlessly is one of absolute top things to do with my hubby.

-After walking around Philly for a couple of days we noticed an cool Bike Share program run by Indego throughout most of the city.
-Great weather, plenty of time to explore, we hopped on and took off.
+After walking around Philly for a couple of days we noticed a cool Bike Share program run by Indego throughout most of the city.
+Great weather, and plenty of time to explore, we hopped on and took off.
 Also, it’s one of the best ways to learn facts about Philadelphia.

 Recommeded Read: Things to do in Philadelphia